 1 dead, 1 injured following shooting in Triana

 TRIANA, Ala.
-(WAFF) - One person was killed and another is critically injured following a shooting in Triana on Monday, according to the Madison County Sheriff’s Office.
+(WAFF) - One person was killed and another is seriously injured following a shooting in Triana on Monday, according to the Madison County Sheriff’s Office.

-First responders with Huntsville Emergency Medical Services, Inc. and officials with the Triana Police Department are responding to the fatal shooting on Ervin Lane in Triana.
+First responders with Huntsville Emergency Medical Services, Inc. and officials with the Triana Police Department responded to the fatal shooting on Ervin Lane in Triana.

-According to Don Webster with HEMSI, one of the victims was picked up at Record Road and transported to Huntsville Hospital in critical but stable condition.
-While the other victim was found on Ervin Lane.
+Jaycen Tori Ervin, 47, was found by investigators suffering from multiple gunshot wounds.
+Ervin was pronounced dead at the scene.

-The MCSO asks everyone to avoid this area as the scene is still active.
+A female was also injured during the incident, but she fled the scene with non-life-threatening gunshot wounds.
+She was transported to Huntsville Hospital after investigators found her a short distance away and is expected to make a full recovery.

 Copyright 2022 WAFF.
 All rights reserved.